 In 1952, Dr. Fox donated 62 acres of the arboretum to the National Trust and chaired the committee until his death in 1962.
 The National Trust has since procured the remaining 35 acres.

 It was soon time for us to make our way home and take a long, winding path back up the slope as the late afternoon shone through the trees.
-At the top, we found an excellent viewpoint for one last look across the sweeping countryside.
-And before heading out, we stopped at the café at the entrance for some cake and refreshments.
+At the top, we found an excellent viewpoint for one last look across the sweeping countryside and the Winkworth Arboretum autumn colours.

-If you’re looking for a spot within an hour’s drive of London for some spectacular leaf peeping, Winkworth Arborteum is the perfect place with acres of woodland to explore and fantastic vantage points to take in the autumn foliage.
-It’s great for a countryside walk year round and high on my list to head back for a bluebell walk in spring!
+Winkworth Arboretum is wonderful for an autumn walk in Surrey and high on my list to head back for a bluebell walk in spring.
 It was also interesting to learn the story behind this arboretum and that through his hard work and passion, Dr. Wilfrid Fox has created a landscape of fantastic natural beauty to be appreciated and enjoyed for many years to come.
 Do remember to book in advance if you’re planning to head to Winkworth Arboretum for Autumn 2021 on the National Trust Winkworth Arboretum webpage

 Opening Hours: Opens at 10am and closing time varies during the year.
-1 April to 31 October: closes at 6pm.
-Rest of the year closes at 5pm or at dusk if earlier, last entry one hour before closing time.
+1 April to 31 October: closes at 5pm.
+Rest of the year closes at 4pm or at dusk if earlier, last entry one hour before closing time.
 Closed 24 and 25 December.

 Good to Know: